gvrooyen/whoosh-demo/README.md

-# FAQ Search Demo
+# Whoosh Search Demo

-A demonstration project for searching FAQ entries using Python and Whoosh.
+A demonstration project for searching static HTML pages such as FAQ entries using Python and Whoosh.

 ## Overview

-This project contains a FAQ page for "Quirky Contraptions Co." - a fictional company selling ostrich waxers, elephant deterrents, and tomato peelers.
+This project contains a FAQ page for a fictional company.
 The FAQ is indexed using the Whoosh search library to enable fast text search.

 ## Files